Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 Installing & configuring Kettle
 -------------------------------
 Next, we will need to obtain Kettle or Pentaho.
-Download [Kettle](http://community.pentaho.com/projects/data-integration/) and extract to the ETL directory.
+Download [Kettle](http://community.pentaho.com/projects/data-integration/) to your computer.

 The Kettle installation should allow for easy upgrades to the data integration software without needing to reconfigure any ETLs.
 Likewise, upgrading to new versions should permit testing.
 Therefore, Kettle should be installed to a version-specific folder, such as ``data-integration-x.y.z``.
 Assuming the zipped file is located in ~/Downloads, one could run the following::